 Application is made through the Graduate School.
 Application instructions may be found here.

 All applicants must address their research interests and potential advisors in their application.
 Applicants do not need to contact faculty directly.
 Program staff are happy to help determine who the best advisor might be for each applicant!
 Please contact us at 612-626-4483 or firstname.lastname@example.org.

-Applications are accepted for Fall and Spring semester enrollment but applicants are STRONGLY encouraged to begin in the Fall semester.
+Applications are accepted for Fall semester enrollment only.
 See Application Information for deadlines.

 The Graduate Record Examination (GRE) is required.
 Students whose first language is not English must also submit TOEFL scores as part of the application.
 Applicants to the DDS/PhD program may submit a recent DAT score in lieu of the GRE.

 Test results are not the sole focus of the application committee and low test scores do not automatically preclude admission.
 Strong applicants will have TOEFL IBT scores above 90 and GRE scores at or above 500V (153 in new system), 600Q (148 in new system), and 5.0 writing.
 Test scores alone are not enough to warrant an offer of admission.